tbrlpld/100-days-of-code/log.md

 ### Today's Progress
 😖 Kinda wastes the day with trying to figure out how to access the active pyramid config out side of a request.
-Only to find that the preconfigured way to access it is much more elegant... hope to catch up with app dev tomorrow.
+Only to find that the preconfigured way to access it is much more elegant... hope to catch up with app dev tomorrow. #100DaysOfWeb @TalkPython @PyBites

 ### Thoughts
 Working on a plane without internet does not really work, when you don't know yet what you are doing.